griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 *Database persistence using Sql from Kotlin*

-The libraries that you will see are typically described as a light weight `Object Relational Mapper` or as a `Sql Row Mapper`.
+The libraries listed below, you will see, are typically described as a light weight `Object Relational Mapper` or as a `Sql Row Mapper`.

 * Exposed
 * Komapper